 This listing does not replace your website; it complements it.
 Essentially, it gives your business a presence on Google and an official public listing on their search engine.
 Now, given that Google is the biggest search engine on the planet, you need to make sure you do everything right to fully optimize your listing.
 Doing so will help you appear in more local searches, and it will help connect you with more people in your surrounding area.

 #1 Keep Info Updated

-With Google’s Local Search Results, a list of nearly business listings is presented to the searcher.
+With Google’s Local Search Results, a list of nearby business listings is presented to the searcher.
 This also includes a quick summary of the core business information that you enter as part of your GMB listing.
 So if your address changes or something about your business changes, make sure you get it updated on your GMB.

 #2 Use Keywords